This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Contrary to the name, banana pudding isn’t just pudding that taste like bananas.
 Traditional banana pudding includes layers of vanilla custard or pudding, sliced bananas, some kind of cake, cookies, or vanilla wafers, and whipped cream or meringue.
 The flavors are similar to banana cream pie.

 The problem is, sugar alternatives don’t usually dissolve well, leaving puddings gritty (who wants gritty pudding?).
-That’s why I used Besti Powdered Monk Fruit Allulose Blend as the sweetener (and the crystallized version for shortbread).
+That’s why I used Besti Powdered Monk Fruit Allulose Blend as the sweetener just like I do with my bread pudding (and the crystallized version for shortbread).
 It dissolves effortlessly for a grit-free texture with 0g net carbs!
 I also use Wholesome Yum Coconut Flour to create a shortbread layer with the perfect buttery texture — a must for puddings like these.

 Ingredients You’ll Need